The CIRAS Network

 The Manufacturing Extension Partnership (MEP) is a nationwide network of not-for-profit centers whose sole purpose is to provide small- and medium-sized manufacturers with the help they need to succeed.
 Each center works directly with area manufacturers to provide expertise and services tailored to businesses’ most critical needs.
 CIRAS manages the MEP program for the state of Iowa.
 Services may be provided by CIRAS staff, center partners, or staff or partners from another MEP center.

-The Procurement Technical Assistance Center (PTAC) is part of a nationwide network that helps guide businesses through the world of government contracting.
-Through one-on-one counseling, educational events, and networking, PTAC experts help companies from all industries and skill levels identify; compete for; and win federal, state, and local government contracts.
+The APEX Accelerator program is part of a nationwide network that helps guide businesses through the world of government contracting.
+Through one-on-one counseling, educational events, and networking, APEX experts help companies from all industries and skill levels identify; compete for; and win federal, state, and local government contracts.
 Services are provided at no cost or at a nominal cost to companies.
-CIRAS manages the PTAC program for the state of Iowa.
+CIRAS manages the APEX program for the state of Iowa.

 DoC/EDA University Center Program

 The US Economic Development Administration provides grants for University Center Programs that seek to improve the economies and economic development capacity of their service areas.
 CIRAS administers the program for the state of Iowa.
-In previous years, assistance has targeted Iowa’s plastics and rubber manufacturing; machinery manufacturing; metals fabrication; food and beverage, feed and grain processors; and transportation equipment industry.
+The current program, titled iWIN (Iowa Workforce Innovation Network), develops workforce management plans for rural communities clustered near metropolitan areas.

 The Iowa Area Development Group (IADG) was founded in 1985 as an economic development arm of rural Iowa utility companies.
 With special access to financial resources, IADG can help CIRAS clients find grants or subsidized loans to expand their businesses and grow in rural communities.